R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       >> Hello Modders
       print(stuctTwo.Optional)
       >> 2
-      // Now that we gave Optional a value it the old one is overriten foreach(int a in structTwo.VariableArray)
+      // Now that we gave Optional a value the old one is overriten foreach(int a in structTwo.VariableArray)
         print(a)
       >>4